 9. Visual Devices

 Being literate today means much more than being able to comprehend fiction and nonfiction text.
 In fact, the average adult reads the content we categorize as visual devices much more frequently than they do fiction and nonfiction books, and we need to ensure that our students are able to navigate through this world of visual text as well.
-Reading A-Z Visual Devices provide 17 different types of visual texts, along with the lesson plans and purposeful practice sheets that students will need to master these skills.
+Raz-Plus and Reading A-Z Visual Devices provide 17 different types of visual texts, along with the lesson plans and purposeful practice sheets that students will need to master these skills.

 10. Comprehension Skill Packs